hamedghafarshad-ps/OTREX/README.md

 # Building Stunning Web Apps

-> 💡 You are viewing the "The foundations" branch of this repository
+> 💡 You are viewing the "App state and GIS" branch of this repository

 This readme will serve as a quick reference page for the 2020 Esri UC Postconference Seminar: **Building Stunning Web Apps**